lslumass/HyRes_GPU/HyRes-GPU/README.md

    a. coordinate of protein: PDB file
    b. topology of protein: PSF file
    c.
 HyRes-GPU top file: top-hyres-gpu.inp
    d.
 HyRes-GPU parameter file: param-hyres-gpu.inp

+   HyRes-style PDB and PSF files can be created from sequence or atomistic model, Yumeng Zhang

 ## 3. Running script
    a. run.nvt.py is for the NVT simulation